Send, receive, and shield emails with PostScale. One API, EU-hosted. PostScale

 Automatic failover

 If a POP goes offline or becomes unhealthy, it withdraws its BGP route for the anycast prefix.
-Upstream routers converge on the remaining announcements and start directing traffic to the next-closest POP.
-This happens at the network layer in seconds, with no changes required on the client side and no DNS propagation delay.
+Upstream routers converge on the remaining announcements and start directing traffic to another available POP.
+This happens at the network layer, often in seconds to tens of seconds, with no client-side configuration change and no DNS propagation delay.

 Benefits of Anycast for DNS